jtbrower/WinUI/src/Windows/README.md

 * Sometimes Visual Studio puts an AnyCPU platform back into the solution.
 Don't use it.

 # Current Features and What you can Learn
+I will try to take more time in the future to document why some of these features took a bit of work.

 * Provides a class called ExtWindow that mimics some WPF Windowing features.
-* Provide double tap to maximize and Minimize a Window
+* Provide double tap to maximize and Minimize a Window, while ignoring DoubleTaps on Buttons
 * Provide a behavior that with one line of code will place a shadow around a control.
 Unlike the UWP DropShadowPanel, it can have rounded corners.
 * A behavior that Swallows double clicks so they are not triggered by buttons.
 Please see SwallowButtonDoubleTapBehavior.cs
 * Provide Window DragMove Behavior like the TitleBar normally provides.
 Works with the Mouse and Touch, see DragMoveBehavior.cs